engineervix/ten-lists/README.md

 ## Deployment

 You can deploy this project using your [preferred choice of deployment](https://flask.palletsprojects.com/en/1.1.x/deploying/) (Docker, Heroku, Linux Server, etc.).
-However, I am working on setting it up to be ready "out of the box" for deployment to a [VPS](https://cloud.google.com/learn/what-is-a-virtual-private-server) using [Dokku](https://dokku.com/).
+However, I have set it up to be ready "out of the box" for deployment to a [VPS](https://cloud.google.com/learn/what-is-a-virtual-private-server) using [Dokku](https://dokku.com/).

 If you're gonna use Dokku, feel free to use [@engineervix/pre-dokku-server-setup](https://github.com/engineervix/pre-dokku-server-setup) to setup an Ubuntu Server on your VPS prior to installation of Dokku.
 You can have a look at [this gist](https://gist.github.com/engineervix/8d1825a7301239e7c4df3af78aaee9a4) for more details of how to deploy an application to Dokku.
 Other excellent resources: